 We reserve the right to remove day passes or ban riders from the park for breaches of the Mountain bikers responsibility code.

 - Always carry a mobile phone with an ICE (in case of emergency) number installed and make sure it is charged before you leave the house.
-If in need of assistance contact the visitor centre on: 07730 382501 or 999 in an emergency.
-If you have called an ambulance please inform the centre so we can assist in guiding them to you.
+If in need of assistance contact Bikepark Patrol on: 07495033398 or 999 in an emergency.
+If you have called an ambulance please inform the visitor centre on 07730 382501 so we can assist in guiding them to you.